-Between the Festa della Donna, the Italian Father's Day and Easter, March is one happening month in 2016.
+Between the Festa della Donna, the Italian Father's Day and Capodanno in Pisa, this is one happening month.
 Combine this with the traditional sagras, exhibition, markets and fairs that happen every year - there won't be a free minute on your calendar!

 March 8th Celebrates Women